Free particles

 \begin{eqnarray} \vec{p} &=& \frac{\partial L}{\partial \dot{\vec{x}}}\\ &=& m \dot{\vec{x}} \end{eqnarray}

-The map from momentum to velocity is invertible (since the Hessian of the Lagrangian with respect to the velocities is simply $\mathrm{Hess}(L) = m \delta$, which is of full rank), via the function
+The map from momentum to velocity is invertible (since the Hessian of the Lagrangian with respect to the velocities is simply $\mathrm{Hess}(L) = m \delta$, with $\delta$ the inner product, which is of full rank), via the function

 \begin{equation} \vec{v}(\vec{p}) = \frac{\vec{p}}{m} \end{equation}